dmanojlovic/Senior-Design-Dog-Collar/README.md

 # Senior-Design-Dog-Collar
 Welcome to our github page for our senior design project, below is a brief explanation of what is in each folder.
+Learn more about our progress [here](https://engineering.purdue.edu/477grp5/)

 ## Hierarchy PCB
 This folder contains our PCB schematic in an easy to read format